SNHU-CS/CS-330/README.md

-This project contains the tutorials for SNHU's CS-330 course on introduction to OpenGL.
+These files contain the tutorials for SNHU's CS-330 course on computational graphics and visualization.